MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 1. Go to **Monitor** > **Machines**.

-1. Within the list, for each machine you can view:
+1. Select the desired machine.
+For each machine you can view:

     - The name of the machine.
     - The description of the machine.